What is a surcharge?

 In the United States, surcharging laws vary by state: some have no laws prohibiting surcharging, whereas others ban or restrict businesses from charging it.
 For example:

-• In New York, the higher credit price or both cash and credit (cash + surcharge amount) prices must be displayed, and the cash price should be entered at checkout so that when the surcharge amount is added it equals the displayed credit price.
-See New York Credit Card Surcharge Guidance.
+- In New York, either the higher credit price or both cash and credit (cash+surcharge amount) prices must be displayed for each item, and the cash price should be entered at checkout so that when the surcharge amount is added it equals the displayed credit price.
+See this website for more information: https://dos.ny.gov/business-resources

 Card Association Rules